 The Magic of the Pre-Alps

 The Varese pre-Alpine region became my introduction to mountain ecology and landscape beauty.
 Weekend trips with Selma took us through Switzerland's Rhine valley, Austria's lake regions, and the German Alps.
-These journeys were both recreational and enriching - I was beginning to appreciate natural systems with new eyes, though my deeper understanding of ecological principles would come later through my scientific training.
+These journeys were not just recreational but educational - I was learning to see natural systems as integrated wholes rather than collections of exploitable resources.
+The clarity of mountain lakes, the complexity of forest ecosystems, the intricate relationships between geology, climate, and biology all became subjects of fascination rather than mere background scenery.

 Living with Selma in the apartment overlooking Lake Maggiore, I experienced for the first time what it meant to create a domestic space based on mutual affection and shared interests rather than family obligation and social necessity.
-We were building something together - a relationship that combined emotional intimacy, intellectual curiosity, and passionate physical love in ways that my dysfunctional family background had never modeled.
+We were building something together - not just a relationship but a way of living that integrated intellectual curiosity, emotional intimacy, and aesthetic appreciation in ways that my dysfunctional family background had never modeled.

 The relationship with Selma lasted several years, during which I completed my nuclear engineering training and began my transition into the international scientific community.
-Our love was deep and transformative, offering me my first experience of complete emotional and physical intimacy with another person.
+She introduced me not just to new landscapes but to new ways of thinking about the relationship between human intelligence and natural systems - perspectives that would later influence my approach to biological modeling and ecological research.

 Around 1964, after my transition from CNEN technical agent to Euratom employee following the direct takeover of the Ispra I reactor, I decided to enroll at the University of Milan, taking advantage of Euratom's openness to university education for its employees.
 After careful evaluation, Pietro's pragmatism prevailed, and I chose the faculty most feasible for my conditions as a full-time working student, considering attendance requirements and laboratory participation.
 I chose General Biology, also because Euratom's Biology Division offered me the possibility of an experimental thesis at Ispra in radioecology with Margaret Merlini as supervisor.